caktus/talks/lightning-talks/2013/security-updates/security-updates.rst

 Common PCI mistakes in Django apps
 ------------------------------------------------

-* 1. storing credit card info in plan text (see tokenization)
+* 1. storing credit card info in plain text (see tokenization)
 * 2. default passwords not changed
 * 3. poor code: SQL injection vulnerabilities, for instance
 * 4. lack of monitoring or logging